-Record coronavirus deaths in New York, New Jersey amid fear of toll undercount
+Speed of coronavirus deaths shocks doctors as New York toll hits new high

+NEW YORK (Reuters) - New York, the hardest hit state in America, on Wednesday reported its highest number of coronavirus-related deaths in a single day with even veteran doctors and nurses expressing shock at the speed with which patients were declining and dying.

-NEW YORK (Reuters) - The number of coronavirus cases in New York state alone approached 150,000 on Wednesday, surpassing Spain for the most infections anywhere in the world, even as authorities warned the state’s official death tally may understate the true toll.
+The number of coronavirus cases in New York state alone approached 150,000 on Wednesday, even as authorities warned the state’s official death tally may understate the true number.

-New York, the state considered the epicenter of the pandemic in the United States, and neighboring New Jersey again reported new single-day highs for coronavirus deaths.

-“Every number is a face, “ said New York Governor Andrew Cuomo, who ordered flags to be flown at half-staff across New York in recognition of the toll.
+“Every number is a face, “ said New York Governor Andrew Cuomo, who ordered flags flown at half-staff across New York in recognition of the toll.
 “This virus attacked the vulnerable and attacked the weak and it’s our job as a society to protect the vulnerable.”

+Doctors and nurses say it isn’t just elderly or patients with underlying health conditions who appear to be fine one minute and at death’s door the next.
+It can happen for the young and healthy, too.

+Patients “look fine, feel fine, then you turn around and they’re unresponsive,” said Diana Torres, a nurse at Mount Sinai Hospital in New York City, the epicenter of the pandemic in the United States, where the virus has infected more than 415,000 people.
+“I’m paranoid, scared to walk out of their room.”

 New York officials said a recent surge in the number of people dying at home suggests the most populous U.S. city may be undercounting how many have died of COVID-19, the respiratory illness caused by the pathogen.

-“I think that’s a very real possibility,” New York Governor Andrew Cuomo told his daily news briefing.
+“I think that’s a very real possibility,” Cuomo told his daily news briefing.

 Cuomo said 779 people died in the past day in his state.
 New Jersey Governor Phil Murphy said 275 had died there.
 Both totals exceeded one-day records reported just a day earlier.